Infinite-step stationarity of rotor walk and the wired spanning forest: Proof of the technical lemmas

-That is to say, consider the rotor walk with initial location $a$, sink $Z$, and with initial rotor configuration $\rho$.
-Then $\rho$ is contained in $\Ec_r(a,Z)$ if this rotor walk ends up visiting $W$ some time after visiting a point that is of (graph) distance $r$ from $W$.
+That is to say, consider the rotor walk with initial location $a$, sink $Z$, and initial rotor configuration $\rho$.
+Then $\rho$ is contained in $\Ec_{r,W}(a,Z)$ if this rotor walk ends up visiting $W$ some time after visiting a point that is of (graph) distance $r$ from $W$.
 Understanding the event $\Ec_{r,W}$ will be crucial in proving Theorem~\ref{theorem: rotor walk stationarity}.

 \begin{definition} Suppose that $Z$ is a nonempty subset of $V$ such that $V \setminus Z$ is finite, $W$ is any subset of $V$, and $\overline{Z}:=W \cup Z$.
-For any (not necessarily distinct) vertices $a_0,a_1,a_2,\ldots$ of $G$ and any rotor configuration $\rho$, we denote by $\xi_i:=\xi_{i}(a_0,\ldots, a_{i-1}, \overline{Z};\rho)$ the rotor configuration
+For any (not necessarily distinct) vertices $a_0,a_1,a_2,\ldots$ of $G$ and any rotor configuration $\rho$, we denote by $\xi_i:=\xi_{i}(a_0,a_1,\ldots, a_{i-1}, \overline{Z};\rho)$ the rotor configuration

-where each $\xi_i$ is well defined as the corresponding rotor walk terminates in a finite time by the assumption on $Z$. \end{definition} Described in words, we let multiple walkers in turn perform a rotor walk that terminates upon hitting the enlarged sink $\overline{Z}$, and $\xi_i$ is the final rotor configuration after the $i$-th walker finishes its walk.
+where each $\xi_i$ is well defined because the corresponding rotor walk terminates in a finite time by the assumption on $Z$. \end{definition} Described in words, we let multiple walkers in turn perform a rotor walk that terminates upon hitting the enlarged sink $\overline{Z}$, with the $i$-th walker starting its walk from $a_i$, and with $\xi_i$ being the final rotor configuration after the $i$-th walker finishes its walk.

 Recall that, for any subset $W$ of $V$, the {neighbor set} $N(W)$ of $W$ is the set of vertices of $G$ that are adjacent to a vertex in $W$.
 We now present the main lemma of this subsection.

 \begin{lemma} Suppose that $Z$ is a nonempty subset of $V$ such that $V \setminus Z$ is finite, $W$ is any subset of $V$, and $\overline{Z}:=W \cup Z$.
 Suppose that $\rho$ is contained in $\Ec_{r,W}(a,Z)$ for some $r\geq 0$.
 Then there exists $i \in \{0,1,\ldots, u(a,Z;\rho)-1\}$ and $a_1,\ldots, a_{i} \in N(W)$ such that